toradex/meta-toradex-security/README.md

 ## Configuring FIT image signing

-When the `tdx-signed` class is inherited, generating and signing a FIT image is enabled by default.
+When the `tdx-signed-bsp` class is inherited, generating and signing a FIT image is enabled by default.
 Set `UBOOT_SIGN_ENABLE` to `0` to disable it.

 This features uses the default FIT image signing support provided by the `uboot-sign` and `kernel-fitimage` classes from OpenEmbedded Core.
 See the [Yocto Project documentation](https://docs.yoctoproject.org/ref-manual/classes.html#kernel-fitimage) for more details.